caisbalderas/django_react_starter_noSPA/README.md

 # Django React Starter
 Django starter app using Webpack 2 and React (and a few extras).
-I put this together because it was difficult to find up to date resources on this topic.
+I put this together because **it was difficult to find up to date resources on this topic**.
 I will try my best to stay up to date on it but very much appreciate any PRs to help me with that.

 # Requirements
  - node